Bonn Capitals

-The Capitals have won the northern division championship eleven times, most recently in 2025, and advanced to the finals of the Bundesliga play-offs eight times, winning thrice (in 2018, 2022, and 2024).
+The Capitals have won the northern division championship twelve times, most recently in 2026, and advanced to the finals of the Bundesliga play-offs eight times, winning four times (in 2018, 2022, 2024, and 2026).
 They were runners-up in the European Cup in 2021, the third German team ever to do so and the first in over a decade.
 In the 2022 European Cup, the team advanced to the semi-finals before being narrowly defeated by Parma Baseball Club and subsequently secured the third place after defeating San Marino.
 In 2023, they again lost to Parma in the semi-finals and finished fourth after co-host Amsterdam Pirates won the bronze medal game.
 In 2025, they advanced to the finals and faced off against Heidenheim, the first time two German teams met in the European Champions Cup finale.
 The match was held in the Capitals' own Rheinaue Ballpark, where they were defeated 4:8, leaving the Heidenheim Heidenköpfe to become the first German team to win the trophy.